ada-url/ada/README.md

 For more information about command-line options, please refer to the [CLI documentation](docs/cli.md).
 ### C wrapper

 See the file `include/ada_c.h` for our C interface.
+We expect ASCII or UTF-8 strings.

 ```C
 #include "ada_c.h"